AnikG-Org/AnikG-Org/README.md

  ## My Hobbies ✍

 <img align='left' src='https://octodex.github.com/images/hula_loop_octodex03.gif' width='200"'>
 Having a hobby is a <b>great thing</b> for each and everyone because it not only entertains you, but also gives you various benefits which can improve the quality of your life.
 It <b>reduces your mental stress and gives a soothing and relaxing feeling</b>.
 My hobby is also one of them and I read various kinds of Technical articles  I have also started writing so that I could make my hobby as my profession .
 I love to spend some time with cooking .
 I do love traveling.
+I always wanted to go to Japan / countries in Europe.
+It's a very beautiful country with an interesting culture,  which has the most — and most diverse — natural resources in the world